 These policies seek to encourage faculty, staff, and students to report and address incidents of harassment.
 Retaliation against faculty members, staff members, or students for reporting or complaining of harassment or enforcing these policies is strictly prohibited.
 Overt or covert acts of reprisal, interference, restraint, penalty, discrimination, intimidation, or harassment against an individual or group for exercising rights under these policies will be subject to appropriate and prompt disciplinary or remedial action.

-Persons who believe they have experienced or witnessed discrimination or harassment under any of these policies are encouraged to report the incident promptly to the Equity & Affirmative Action Director to file an informal or formal complaint according to the following processes:
+Persons who believe they have experienced or witnessed discrimination or harassment under any of these policies are encouraged to report the incident promptly to the Director of Equal Opportunity, Equity & Affirmative Action to file an informal or formal complaint according to the following processes:

-1. Informal Complaint Procedures: The informal procedure typically seeks acceptable mediation or resolution of the complaint between the parties involved.
-During the informal discussion and investigation of such a complaint by the Equity & Affirmative Action Director, emphasis is placed on the resolution of the matter as quickly as possible, at the lowest level possible, and with the fewest number of people.
+- Informal Complaint Procedures: The informal procedure typically seeks acceptable mediation or resolution of the complaint between the parties involved.
+During the informal discussion and investigation of such a complaint by the Equal Opportunity & Access Director, emphasis is placed on the resolution of the matter as quickly as possible, at the lowest level possible, and with the fewest number of people.
 Resolution sought will be after consultation with the complainant.

-(d) Complaints against classified staff may be presented to the Director of Equity & Affirmative Action or directly to the Chancellor.
+- Complaints against university staff may be presented to the Director of Equal Opportunity, Equity & Affirmative Action, Office of Human Resources, or directly to the Chancellor.
+More information can be found here: University Staff Complaints Policy